-UWM at Washington County has one large student parking lot (on your right as you enter the campus drive) and two visitor lots (at the top of the campus drive).
+UWM at Washington County has one large student parking lot (on your right as you enter the campus drive) and two faculty/visitor lots (at the top of the campus drive).
 Please see our map for details.

 Parking restrictions are in effect during fall and spring semesters, including final exams.
 Permits are not required during winter break or summer session.Rules and Regulations

 Authorization for campus regulations comes from the Wisconsin Statutes UWS 18, “Conduct on University Lands” and Wisconsin Statute Ch.
 346, “Rules of the Road,” that also applies to off-street areas designated as parking facilities.
 All traffic shall obey the posted signs regulating campus traffic.The primary features of the campus parking program include:

 - Registration of vehicles for faculty, staff and students using campus lots